-If having one is important to you, it makes sense to ask if the company offers a 401k before you get hired.
+If having one is important to you, asking if the company offers a 401k before you get hired makes sense.

 This depends on the plan.

-Some employers allow you to rollover a 401k plan while still employed.
+Some employers allow you to roll over your plan while still employed.

 Others do not allow this.

-If your plan allows for rollovers, be sure to review the pros and cons before doing so to make sure it is the best move for your financial situation.
+If your plan allows for rollovers, review the pros and cons before doing so to make sure it is the best move for your financial situation.